PacktPublishing/Financial-Analysis---Build-a-ChatGPT-Pairs-Trading-Bot/README.md

 Follow these steps to access the course code bundle

 Click on the link provided above
-If you're logging in for the first time, create an account by adding your username, email id, and setting a password Once you've registered, click on the link again and the course code bundle will start downloading Once downloaded, unzip the folder to access the course files About Course
+If you’re logging in for the first time, create an account by adding your username, email id, and setting a password Once you’ve registered, click on the link again and the course code bundle will start downloading Once downloaded, unzip the folder to access the course files About Course
 Financial analysis with ChatGPT using pairs is a cutting-edge approach that combines the power of artificial intelligence (AI) with the expertise of financial analysts to provide insights into financial data.
 ChatGPT and human analysts synergistically foster a collaborative environment that facilitates and generates valuable investment decisions, risk assessments, and financial planning recommendations.
 Financial analysis with ChatGPT using pairs offers a unique approach to insights from complex financial data.